11 Common Sense Boating Tips for Beginners

 After the initial training, you could also get your ICC or International Certificate of Competence for Boating.

 This more formal training isn't always an option.
-It might actually be something you need to do in your region.
+It might actually be required in your region.

 On a local scale, requirements for boater education vary from state to state, often including the completion of at least one course on boating safety.
 You should have plenty of options though, as online or local community courses can educate you on the basics of the process.